Grey-cowled wood rail: Parasites

 The grey-cowled wood rail is the type host of Plasmodium bertii, an apicomplexan parasite, meaning that P. bertii was originally discovered on this organism.
 P. lutzi is also found on this bird.

 Status

 This rail is considered to be a least-concern species, according to the IUCN.
 The justification is this species' stable and large population, believed to be somewhere between five million and 50 million individuals.
 The grey-cowled wood rail also has a large extent of occurrence, estimated to cover 21.4 km2.
 It is common throughout its range, although it is adversely affected by destruction of its habitat.

 Human interaction

 The grey-cowled wood rail is occasionally hunted for food in northeast Brazil.
 They are usually hunted with baited fish hooks that are laid near the bodies of water where these birds forage.
-In the Las Minas District, in Panama, this bird is also kept for food.
+In the Las Minas District, Panama, this bird is also kept for food.
 Although it is generally cautious, it can tolerate an approach by humans up to about 10 m away from it, after which it will retreat into the undergrowth.